The64thGamer/cheeseepedia/content/asv1sk2q6xaalyq5/content.md

 - At Sioux Falls, Wilbur's Birthday is July 26, 1986.
 - At River City, Wilbur's Birthday is 'Octember 33rd', and he is always seven years old.
 - In late 2000, Gigglebee's would make a website that would inform customers about their business.(71) The website is down today but you can visit that website [on the Internet Archive](https://web.archive.org/web/20040901110037/http://gigglebees.com/).
 The website would stay up until early May of 2006.
-- Randy Hindbjorgen used his company Galaxy Enterprise Inc to run another animatronic pizza place in Sioux Falls called {{< wiki-link "Rockin Rollies" >}}.
+- Randy Hindbjorgen used his company Galaxy Enterprise Inc to run another animatronic pizza place in Sioux Falls called [Rockin Rollies].
 - In 2021 a comic was written starring Wilbur(72)
 - Gigglebee's was briefly mentioned in an article in Canada.(73)
 - Gigglebee's in Sioux Falls held a New Years celebration for children throughout most of it's operating time where they would set the clock 4 hours ahead so that New Years could be celebrated at 8pm.